Joy Ride (2001 film): Plot

 Believing themselves safe, the brothers arrive in Colorado and pick up Venna.
 They stop at a motel and, as Lewis falls asleep, Rusty Nail calls his room, revealing he has noticed Venna has joined them.
 They flee from the motel, but see messages from Rusty Nail spray painted on road signs, instructing them to look in the trunk; they find the CB radio Fuller had previously thrown from the window of the car.
 Rusty Nail then contacts them again via the radio, announcing that he has kidnapped Venna's friend Charlotte, and he directs them to a cornfield where the three get split up.
 Rusty Nail kidnaps Venna.

 Rusty Nail sets up a meeting at another motel in room 17, mirroring the false date with which he was pranked.
-He sets up a trap that will kill Venna if the room door is opened.
+Using a shotgun, he sets up a trap that will kill the bound-and-gagged Venna if the room door is opened.
 Fuller attempts to get in the room by a back window, but is injured by Rusty Nail and gets stuck outside.
 Lewis attempts to free Fuller as the police arrive to help Venna.
 Meanwhile, Rusty Nail's truck appears uphill and begins rolling down towards the motel.
 The brothers free Venna in time and everyone escapes as the truck crashes into the motel.
 As the police investigate Rusty Nail's truck, they see a dead body in the driver's seat and Charlotte, still alive, in the back.

 While Lewis, Fuller, Charlotte, and Venna are treated for their injuries on scene, they learn that the dead man inside the truck was the ice truck driver who returned Lewis's credit card.
 From the CB in the ambulance, the group hears Rusty Nail's voice, learning that he is alive and free.